El Paso County, CO, Genealogy Resources

 Death certificates are available for $20 from the state or the El Paso County Health Department.
 Certificates for deaths older than 75 years are public record.
-Certificates 25 to 75 years old require a simple family tree to demonstrate some kinship to deceased.
-Certificates for deaths less than 25 years old have more stringent requirements; see instructions on back of form.
+Certificates 25 to 75 years old require a simple family tree to demonstrate kinship to deceased; closer relatives have to provide docements that prove relationship.
+Genealogists may request a death certificate with permission from an immediate family member and that person's proof of relationship.
+See instructions on back of form.

 - Death Certificates, State of Colorado

 - Death Certificates, El Paso County Health Department